 In the Cologne laboratory, fundamental postulates of economic behavioural theory are challenged and further developed through the collection of empirical data.
 What motives influence economic behaviour?
 In what way does the rationality of the real decision-maker differ from that of the homo economicus who populates the economic model worlds?

-In a complementary research focus, the extent to which the limits of cognitive abilities and egoistic motivations are decisive for understanding real economic behavior is investigated.
-The aim is to better understand and model the mutual effects of social preferences and limited rationality on the one hand and the architecture of economic rules on the other hand.
+In a complementary research focus, the extent to which the limits of cognitive abilities and egoistic motivations are decisive for understanding real economic behaviour is investigated.
+The aim is to better understand and model the reciprocal effects of social preferences and bounded rationality on the one hand and the architecture of economic rules and regulations on the other.

-The "design" of the experiment specifies the underlying "game", its parameters and monetary incentives.
+In the "design" of the experiment, the underlying "game", its parameters and the monetary incentives are specified.
 Preferences, technologies and other economically relevant parameters can be perfectly induced and controlled.
-Often only a single parameter is changed between two arrangements to be compared.
+Often, only one parameter is changed between two arrangements to be compared.
 As a result, changes in the behaviour of the test subjects can be traced back to precisely this one parameter.

-The data generated in the experiment are evaluated using economic-theoretical, statistical and econometric methods.
-Unexpected results are often checked in further arrangements.
+The data generated in the experiment are evaluated using economic theory, statistical and econometric methods.
+Unexpected results are often checked in further set-ups.
 The results and conclusions are typically published in research papers.